Understanding SCEC and the role of SCEC Approved Locksmiths

 SL2 – Low to Medium Risk – Attackers are expected to have limited knowledge, and will have a general range of non-specialist tools and equipment.
 Products classified at this level will offer moderate resistance against non-specialist attacks for limited periods.

+It’s important to note that Security classifications apply not just to locks, but to the entire surrounding infrastructure.
+Compliance may require upgrades to doors, door frames, hinges, walls, ceilings, air-conditioning ducts, alarm systems, and audited access control.
 Once the scope of works has been established and provided, a specially licensed SCEC Locksmith can now provide and install the required door hardware for you.

 SCEC Endorsed Locksmiths

-Independent’s SCEC Team
+Independent’s SCEC-Qualified Team

 Duration of Coverage